act-now-coalition/can-scrapers/services/prefect/README.md

 Now any time a push is made to the master branch of the repo, a push event will be sent to the server and the webhook will cause a git pull

-**Notes**:
+**Maintenance**:

+When the server restarts, or if gcsfuse is killed it is necessary to remount the file system.
+Symptoms of this can include:

+* Scrapers failing on the `create_scraper` task with the message,
+  >`[Errno 107] Transport endpoint is not connected: '/home/sglyon/scraper-outputs.`
+* The Prefect console reading a message like, `Jun 21 10:14:55 prefect kernel ...
+Killed process ... (gcsfuse)`

+The steps to fix this are to:
+* SSH into the prefect virtual machine in the Google Cloud Platform
+* Navigate to `/home/sglyon/`
+* If `ls: cannot access 'scraper-outputs': Permission denied` occurs, gain access to Spencer's account using `sudo su sglyon`
+* Un-mount the current filesystem using `fusermount -u scraper-outputs`
-Any time the server restarts, you should do `mount ~/scraper-outputs` to run gcsfuse and link the ~/scraper-outputs directory to the cloud storage bucket
+* Re-mount the filesystem using `mount ~/scraper-outputs`.
+This runs gcsfuse and links the ~/scraper-outputs directory to the cloud storage bucket
+* Check the Prefect server dashboard to ensure that the flows have commenced.